Woman 1180x400px 1

 Spending a lot of time inside is a risk factor for low vitamin D.

 We see this happen naturally with changes of seasons.
-New Zealand data shows that vitamin D deficiencies tend to peak between August and October, which likely reflects fewer sunlight hours and less exposure to the sun during winter.
+In New Zealand vitamin D deficiencies tend to peak between August and October, which likely reflects fewer sunlight hours and less exposure to the sun during winter.

-Spending time outside really is important.
-As well as being good for our mental wellbeing, it helps restore levels of vitamin D and whether it’s a cuppa on the balcony, some gardening in the backyard, chatting to a neighbour, walking to the shops or exercising outside – any time in the sunshine counts.
+Spending time outside is important.
+As well as being good for our mental wellbeing, it helps restore levels of vitamin D and whether it’s a cuppa on the balcony, some gardening in the backyard, chatting to a neighbour, walking to the shops or exercising outside .

 How much time in the sun do we need to get enough vitamin D?